Strong ergodicity phenomena for Bernoulli shifts of bounded algebraic dimension: A symmetric model argument

 More generally, if $(X,E)$ is classifiable by countable structures, then it also admits an absolute classification $x\mapsto A_x$, where $A_x$ is a \emph{hereditarily countable set}.
 Such absolute classification is attained simply by post-composing the Borel reduction which witnesses classifiability by countable structures with the usual Scott analysis procedure; see \cites{Gao09,Hjo00}.
 Being classifiable by countable structures is an absolute condition.
 For the absoluteness of the Scott analysis see also \cite{Fri00}*{Lemma 2.4}.

 The following theorem establishes the main connection between Borel reduction complexity and symmetric models which we are going to use later on.
-Notice that if $A_x$ below is computed with respect to the assignment of Example \ref{Ex:11}, where $x\in\mathbb{R}^{\mathbb{N}}$ is Cohen generic, then $V(A_x)$ will coincide with the basic Cohen model.
+Notice that in the Lemma below, if $A_x$ is computed with respect to the assignment of Example \ref{Ex:11}, where $x\in\mathbb{R}^{\mathbb{N}}$ is Cohen generic, then $V(A_x)$ coincides with the basic Cohen model.

-\begin{lemma}[\cite{Sha19}] Suppose $E$ and $F$ are Borel equivalence relations on $X$ and $Y$ respectively and $x\mapsto A_x$ and $y\mapsto B_y$ are absolute classifications of $E$ and $F$ respectively.
+\begin{lemma}[\cite{Sha19}] Suppose $E$ and $F$ are Borel equivalence relations on Polish spaces $X$ and $Y$ respectively and $x\mapsto A_x$ and $y\mapsto B_y$ are absolute classifications of $E$ and $F$ respectively.
 Then, the following are equivalent. \begin{enumerate} \item For every Borel homomorphism $f\colon (X_0,E)\to (Y,F)$, where $X_0\subseteq X$ is non-meager, $f$ maps a non-meager set into a single $F$-class; \item If $x\in X$ is Cohen-generic over $V$ and $B$ is a potential $F$-invariant in $V(A_x)$ which is definable only from $A_x$ and parameters in $V$, then $B\in V$. \end{enumerate} \end{lemma}

-Here, by ``$B$ is a potential $F$-invariant'' we simply mean that there is a $y$ in some further generic extension, such that $B=B_y$.
+Here, by ``{\bf $\mathbf{B}$ is a potential $\mathbf{F}$-invariant}'' we simply mean that there is a $y$ in some further generic extension, such that $B=B_y$.
 For example, any set of reals in $V(A_x)$ is a potential $=^+$-invariant for the assignment from Example \ref{Ex:11}, since we can always move to a forcing extension which collapses it to a countable set.